Cherkasant/labelstock/README.md

 - **CORS Issues**: Backend has CORS enabled for frontend origin; update if needed in `main.ts`.
 - **JWT Errors**: Verify JWT secret matches in backend config.
 - **Build Errors**: Run `npm install` again or check Node version.
+- **Monorepo Issues**: Ensure `npm install` is run at root.
+If workspaces fail, install dependencies separately in each folder.

 ## Contributing